The Role of the Police

 - It is the responsibility of the police to investigate crimes and gather evidence that may later be used in court.
 Evidence gathered from the police is then handed over to the Crown Prosecution Service (CPS) who makes the decision of whether to charge and prepare the case for court.

-- You can report to the police by dialing 101 in a non emergency, or contacting the local police station or the Blue Sky Centre can put you in touch with the police.
+- You can report to the police by dialling 999, or contacting the local police station or the Blue Sky Centre can put you in touch with the police.

 - During the initial report you will be asked open questions about yourself, the offence and the person who raped or assaulted you.